 IEEE 802.11ax is the next enhancement to the 802.11 Wi-Fi series beyond 802.11ac.
 The maximum data rate of "ac" is 7Gbps for a Wave 2 device and the maximum data rate for "ax" is 10 Gbps and this my be seen as only a small increase for the next generation of Wi-Fi.

-However, the aim of IEEE 802.11ax is not just the headline speed, but a much better experience for users in all all environments, especially where there are high user density levels.
+However, the aim of IEEE 802.11ax is not just the headline speed, but a much better experience for users in all all environments, especially where there are high user density levels on a wireless LAN.
 Here previous generations often struggled and in places like airports, large offices, events and the like, Wi-Fi could be very slow when large numbers of devices were connected.

-IEEE 802.11ax, Wi-Fi 6 seeks to resolve these issues and provide a much better level of service for large numbers of users.
+IEEE 802.11ax, Wi-Fi 6 seeks to resolve these issues and provide a much better level of service for large numbers of users of wireless networks.

 In terms of the headline specifications and parameters, a table of some of the key figures is given below.

 6 GHz for Wi-Fi 6E as spectrum is allocated globally

 |Bandwidths|| 20, 40, 80 MHz,